 The Trust is a membership-based organisation.
-Anyone can become a member of the Trust if their main residence is in Sanday and are over 18 years of age.
+Anyone can become a member of the Trust if their main residence is in Sanday and are aged 16 years or above.
 If you would like to support the Trust in its work, please become a member - there is no charge to join and all you need to do is complete and return a membership form.

 By becoming a member, not only do you enable the Trust to demonstrate that it has public support for its activities but you are also entitled to vote on decisions and to stand as a director of the board.